We established the Carolyn Horton Fund to support continuing education for book or paper conservators who are members of AIC's Book and Paper Group.

 -

-- Individual grants are made up to $1,500, depending on the earnings on the endowment and the number of applicants.
+They fund individual scholarships up to $1,500, depending on the earnings on the endowment and the number of applicants in any given year.

 Criteria for Review

-- Applicants must be current members of AIC and the Book and Paper specialty group.
+- Status as a current member of the Book and Paper Group

-- Usefulness of project to the applicant and/or the conservation field.
+- Usefulness to the applicant and/or the conservation field

-- Plan to disseminate outcomes of project (publication, teaching, presentations, etc.).
+- Dissemination plan on the outcomes of project or meeting (publication, teaching, presentations, etc.)

 Application Process

-The online form will take you through the four sections of the application:
+The online form will take you through the application.
+You will be asked to provide the following information:

 - Applicant information (name and contact information, resume/CV, etc.)